Standalone Code Campaign

 Next, choose Discount coupons as your campaign type.

-Step 1: Define code details
+Define code details

-Choose standalone code to create a single code instead of a campaign of unique codes (bulk codes).
+Choose a standalone code to create a single code instead of a campaign of unique codes (bulk codes).

 Define the code pattern or generate a random one using the arrow button.
+You can also create your own code pattern.

-Step 2: Set timeframe
+Set the timeframe

 Define optional time limits of your code: